BornaSepic/Tic-Tac-Toe/README.md

   SDLC phase: Implementation and Testing Phase
 - Testing: execute unit tests to ensure that the application logic is correct

-  I executes a few unit tests to see that the funstions in the source code are working as intended.
-When the unit tests were done and successfully executes, I added them to the pipeline.
+  I executes a few unit tests to see if the functions in the source code are working as intended.
+When the unit tests were done and successfully executed, I added them as the next step in the pipeline that first waits the style check to be completed.

   SDLC phase: Testing Phase
 - Security: integrate static code analysis (SAST) tools into the Cl pipeline

   This includes using SAST tools for static code analysis, incorporating security checks in the build and deployment stages, and regularly updating dependencies to patch vulnerabilities.
 Security should be a continuous consideration throughout the SDLC.